91 percent of Baby Boomers and 79 percent of Gen Z agree that knowledgeable store employees make shopping in-store more desirable.

-Knowledge is power — especially in the world of sales.
+Knowledge is power in any industry, from retail to real estate to SaaS.
 Reps' sales efforts can only stretch as far as their insight and know-how can take them, and product knowledge provides the basis for both.

-Below, you’ll learn how to train your salespeople to sell your product better and faster.
+Below, we'll cover fifteen product knowledge training ideas for training your salespeople to sell your product better and faster.

 Product knowledge is when sales reps have a complete understanding of the product they’re selling.
 Why is product knowledge necessary for salespeople?
 Sales reps should understand a product's features and benefits from the customer’s point of view, so they can have more engaging conversations that lead to sales.

 Let's consider an example.
-Say a rep is giving a product demo and the customer has a question about a certain functionality — if that rep wants to get anything out of that interaction, they need to be able to provide a quick but comprehensive response to whatever concern the prospect raises.
+Say a rep is giving a product demo and the customer has a question about a certain feature.
+Best case scenario, the sales rep will be able to provide a quick but comprehensive response about the product's functionality

 When sales reps have a consummate understanding of a product, they will have the confidence to discuss it in detail and combat objections in real-time.
 With more product knowledge, your sales reps can confidently answer questions and are truly armed to solve for the customer.